Classic Timeline: 1 | 2, 3, 4/F/Final

 - Start of Darkness: The death of his son by the Devil Gundam was enough for Albero to desperately turn to Eldy and the Medius Locus as a way to prevent the Devil Gundam incident from happening again.

-, Eldy assists Albero with the hijacking of the Medius Locus on the condition he allows her install her creation, the AI-1.
-Since Albero doesn't really care, Eldy decides to help him in his quest to destroy the Devil Gundam.
+A scientist tasked with creating the perfect aritificial intelligence, Eldy is Aqua's mentor and known for being strict; however, she will go to great lengths to see her research come to fruition.
+In MX, Eldy assists Albero with the hijacking of the Medius Locus on the condition he allows her install her creation, the AI-1.
+Since Albero's only concern is the Devil Gundam, he doesn't care for the artificial intelligence, thus Eldy decides to help him in his quest to destroy it.
 She encounters Hugo and Aqua several times (as they are sent to capture the Medius Locus), yet Eldy keeps her identity a secret in order to manipulate Aqua's emotions.
-When the Medius Locus transforms into its second form, Albero's quite disturbed by its resemblance to the Devil Gundam and questions Eldy's intentions, though she chooses to Hand Wave the notion of similarities
+When the Medius Locus transforms into its second form, Albero's quite disturbed by its resemblance to the Devil Gundam and questions Eldy's intentions, yet she chooses to Hand Wave the notion of similarities.

-.Over time, Eldy comes to the conclusion the AI-1 isn't evolving fast enough and tries to eliminate all obstacles.
+Over time, Eldy comes to the conclusion the AI-1 isn't evolving fast enough and attempts to eliminate all obstacles standing in its way.
 With the Devil Gundam destroyed, Eldy decides to remove what she thinks is the last obstacle: Albero.
 However, the AI-1 has grown attached to Albero and begs Eldy not to kill him.
 Stunned the AI-1 has become so sentient, Eldy nearly shoots and kills Albero at gunpoint, but is slapped and rebuked by him.
 Once the AI-1 transforms a third time, it crushes the cockpit of the Medius Locus, along with Eldy and Albero.
-Eldy finally loses it and decides to merge with the AI-1, hoping to complete its evolution.
-Before it can transform a final time, Albero self-destructs the Medius Locus, killing himself, Eldy and the AI-1
+Eldy finally loses sanity and accepts the assimilation by the AI-1, hoping this act will complete its evolution.
+Before it can transform a final time, Albero self-destructs the Medius Locus, killing himself, Eldy and the AI-1.

 Tropes associated with Eldy (and for convenience, the AI-1) are: